GambleAware NSW – Talking To Young People About Gambling

 Talking to young people about gambling

-A parent’s attitude towards gambling can be a strong influence.
-Many parents believe that gambling is harmless fun and don’t set any rules around gambling.
-This normalises the behaviour and may lead to more gambling in adulthood.
+Parents and carers can have the greatest influence on children’s attitudes and behaviours towards gambling.
+Many parents believe that gambling is harmless fun and don’t set any rules about gambling.
+This normalises the behaviour and can lead to their child experiencing gambling harm in adulthood.

-Educating about risks and consequences is better than a ‘don’t do it’ approach.
+Educating about the risks and consequences of gambling is better than a ‘don’t do it’ approach and will foster more open communications with your child.

-Help your child understand the odds of winning in gambling are extremely low.
+• Help your child understand the odds of winning are low.
 They are always in the favour of gambling providers – some more than others.
 Questions like “Do you know the odds of winning on the pokies?” or “Do you know how much money is spent on sports betting advertising?” can be great conversation starters.

 Talk about the sports betting advertising they have seen, for example, the different advertising techniques or celebrities they have noticed in the ads.